 One of the most important things to check when weatherproofing your house is the insulation.
 Insulation helps to keep your home warm in the winter and cool in the summer, which can save you a significant amount of money on energy bills.

-When checking your insulation, look for any gaps or holes that may have formed over time.
 You should also check the insulation in your attic, as this is one of the most common areas where heat can escape.

 If you find that your insulation is insufficient, consider adding more or upgrading to higher-quality insulation material.